ShishirSengar/Data-Analysis/PowerBI_Projects/Sales_Insights/README.md

 ## 📁 Project Overview

-This project focuses on analyzing sales data using **MySQL** to extract meaningful business insights such as revenue trends, customer distribution, and market performance.
+This project focuses on analyzing sales data to extract meaningful business insights such as revenue trends, customer distribution, and market performance.

 * Dataset used: **`db_data`**